top of page

 The objective of this studio is to investigate an architectural system.
 A structure that is supported by the tension of cables has advantages such as greater resilience over the traditional structure system that relies on compression.
 For a suspended structure, orientation is important.
 After conducting wind studies, we found that the majority of the summer wind is coming from the East and winter wind is coming from the West, and hence oriented the tube in the North-South direction for stability.

-The existing train system is underdeveloped, causing a significant amount of traffic congestion locally and regionally, especially truck delivery delays at the junctions of I-95 in Boston and I-195 in Providence.
+The existing train system is underdeveloped, causing significant traffic congestion locally and regionally, especially truck delivery delays at the junctions of I-95 in Boston and I-195 in Providence.
 According to research from Cambridge Systematics, the annual total delayed hours for truck deliveries is over a million and four hundred thousand hours.

 After thermal insulation considerations, gaps in excess of 5 feet between frame intervals were created to allow space for amenities.
 I developed a total of 20 modules that can be populated in zones for its needs.
 The most well received modules are: toilet stalls, reception desks, individual seating and bar table.
 These modular spaces can be readjusted into different programs when needed, including, in most extreme cases, jail cell spaces.